XKirby/en/species.md

 >
 > {: .specie-inner-callout }
 > > *Tech Defaults*{: .text-gamma .header-font }
-> > Sets of Technique Traits a character of that Species can include when they start designing a Technique, without affecting its cost.
+> > Sets of Technique Traits a character of that Species can include when they start designing an Innate Technique, without affecting its cost.
 Multiple instances of a Trait are listed as "Trait x2", "Trait x3", and so on.
 Each Technique can only benefit from one set of Tech Defaults without affecting its cost at a time.
-Each set of Tech Defaults is set apart by colour and by line.Each Trait in a set is set apart by commas.
+Each set of Tech Defaults is set apart by colour and by line.
+Each Trait in a set is set apart by commas.
 > >
 > > Example Tech 1
 *Example Tech 2, 2nd part of Tech 2*{: .alt-grey-line }